stevefolta/dawlet/README.md

 the DAW thread to access the project structure.
-So the DAW thread keeps track of whether it has outstanding "mutation" requests to the audio thread, and will wait until they've all been performed and acknowledged before it tries to walk the structure to write it to disk.
+So the DAW thread keeps track of whether it has outstanding "mutation" requests to the audio thread, and will wait until they've all been performed and acknowledged before it tries to walk the project structure to write it to disk.